go-chi/chi/README.md

 }
 ```

-We lose type checking during compilation of the `handlers`, but that'll be resolved
+We lose type checking of the `handlers`, but that'll be resolved sometime in the
-sometime in the [future](#future), we hope, when Go's stdlib supports net/context
+[future](#future), we hope, when Go's stdlib supports net/context in net/http.
-in net/http.
 Instead, chi checks the types at runtime and panics in case of a mismatch.

 The supported handlers are as follows..